-Beginning this fall, DASH will be implementing the first phase of the Alexandria Transit Vision Plan, which is being branded as the "New DASH Network" and includes major route and service changes that will affect all DASH passengers.
-As part of the FY 2022 Transit Development Plan (TDP) and Budget processes, DASH is formally presenting its draft TDP document to the Board of Directors and seeking public feedback on the proposed service changes.
+On September 5, 2021, DASH will be implementing the first phase of the Alexandria Transit Vision Plan, which is being branded as the "New DASH Network" and includes major route and service changes that will affect all DASH passengers.
+As part of the FY 2022 Transit Development Plan (TDP) and Budget processes, DASH presented the draft TDP document to the DASH Board of Directors on March 10, 2021 and has since completed a public feedback period to receive input on the proposed service changes.
+This document summarizes the outreach that was conducted, the feedback received, and the staff recommendations for changes to be incorporated into the Final FY 2022 Transit Development Plan.